mekline/MakeMetasforStims/ontology sketch.md

 ####EventMovie

-list Participants - unique names for everything you define as a participant (Actor1, Actor2, beanbag, box, chair1, chair2)
+list Participants - unique names for everything you define as a participant (Actor1, Actor2, beanbag, box, chair1, chair2).
+Right now I don't have these coded, just using dummy values.

 list Roles - Thematic role list that you use {Agent, Patient, Recipient}